-1. Summoned by Henry Monsky, representatives of 32 national Jewish organizations gathered in Pittsburgh on January 23, 1943, to consider what steps might be taken to formulate a post-war program for American Jews.
+1. Summoned by Henry Monsky, representatives of 32 national Jewish organizations gathered in Pittsburgh on January 23, 1943, to consider what

 2. The Pittsburgh conference decided to call a democratically constituted American Jewish Assembly (later called Conference), and an Executive Committee was set up to implement the plan.